If your business plans to tap into the power of brand ambassadors, you’ll need to select advocates who have the right brand ambassador skills.

 The ambassadors you choose to represent you must not have a history of questionable, disrespectful, or insensitive posts or offline actions—someone unprofessional like that could damage your reputation.
 Instead, pick people with a strong conscience, both digitally and offline.

-Let’s take a look at how these brand ambassador skills play a role in one of the most well-known ambassador programs: that of Lululemon.
+Let’s take a look at some brand ambassador program examples.
+Below, we’ve illustrated how these 16 brand ambassador skills play a vital role in the Lululemon and PINK ambassador programs.